mxcl/PromiseKit/README.markdown

 PromiseKit is not just a Promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use in iOS development delightful *too*.

 PromiseKit is also designed to be integrated into other CocoaPods.
-If your library has asyncronous operations and you like PromiseKit, then add an opt-in subspec that provides Promises for your users.
-HOWTO provided later in this README.
+If your library has asynchronous operations and you like PromiseKit, then add an opt-in subspec that provides Promises for your users.
+Documentation to help you integrate PromiseKit into your own pods is provided later in this README.

 #Using PromiseKit